 Medical power of attorney: for health care decisions; also known as a health care proxy

-Single people can choose a sibling, a close friend or romantic partner they trust, or professional, like an estate attorney or a nurse advocate.
-Whoever you choose, make sure they will respect your wishes.
+Single people can choose a sibling, a close friend or romantic partner they trust, or a professional, like an estate attorney or a nurse advocate.
+Whoever you choose, make sure they’ll respect your wishes.

 If you have specific preferences for medical treatment and care, like how long you want to be kept on a feeding tube, you should write a living will and give it to your agent so they can follow your instructions.

 If you’re no longer single or want to name a different beneficiary, you should amend your will to reflect these changes.
-You can add an amendment to your will called a codicil or you can write a new will all together — just make sure to destroy the old one so there is no confusion or doubt as to which one is the more updated version.
+You can add an amendment to your will called a codicil or you can write a new will altogether — just make sure to destroy the old one so there’s no confusion or doubt as to which one is the more updated version.

 Similarly, single people should also update their beneficiary designations for their bank accounts and other financial assets and their power of attorney forms.